 The iRobot Roomba j7 is better than the iRobot Roomba i1.
 The j7 has a hazard recognition system that enables it to spot and avoid obstacles like pet waste in real time, meaning you don't need to worry about making sure your home is completely free of obstructions before letting it run.
 It also feels better built, does a better job of maneuvering itself, and is quieter.

-The Wyze Robot Vacuum and iRobot Roomba j7/j7+ each have advantages.
+The Wyze Robot Vacuum and the iRobot Roomba j7/j7+ each have advantages.
 The iRobot provides a more hands-off cleaning experience, with real-time object identification to spot and avoid hazards like pet waste, automatic power adjustment for different floor types, and compatibility with a self-emptying base station.
 That said, the Wyze offers better overall debris pickup performance and has a longer battery life.

-The Shark AI Robot and iRobot Roomba j7 each have strengths, so one may suit you better than the other, depending on your needs.
+The Shark AI Robot and the iRobot Roomba j7 each have strengths, so one may suit you better than the other, depending on your needs.
 The Shark incurs lower recurring costs, has a longer maximum battery life, and delivers superior performance on bare floors and low-pile carpet.
 Meanwhile, the iRobot charges much faster, feels better built, clears more debris on high-pile carpet, maneuvers itself more effectively, and has more advanced automation capabilities, most notably its self-emptying compatibility and hazard recognition feature.

 This vacuum has amazing build quality.
 Its body is made of high-grade plastic, with a gloss-finish outer casing and glossy top cover.
 The vacuum's camera sits at the front and features a small LED light to help it see obstructions and hazards.
 There are a few obvious weak points in the vacuum's construction, and while its internal dustbin could break if you were to drop it, it still feels sturdier than most other robot vacuums' dustbins.
 Its dock also feels very well-built and even features premium touches like a leatherette pull tab to lift open the external dustbin lid.